F4zii/Map-Generic-ADT/README.md

 # Map-Generic-ADT
-A Map Generic ADT written in c, this project is following the rules of Encapsulation
+A Map Generic ADT written in c, this project is following the rules of Encapsulation in the C programming languange.